tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 The `table` operator in splunk outputs the data in tabular form.
 This is the default for our [app](/setup-guides/use-the-app).
-There's also an [upcoming](https://github.com/tenzir/tenzir/pull/3113) `write table` format to generate textual representation outside the app.
+There's also an [upcoming](https://github.com/tenzir/tenzir/pull/3113) `write table` format to generate a tabular representation outside the app.

 ## Summary

-In this blog we've juxtaposed the languages of Splunk (SPL) and Tenzir (TQL).
+In this blog post we've juxtaposed the languages of Splunk (SPL) and Tenzir (TQL).
 They are remarkably similar—and that's not accidental.
 When we talked to security analysts we often heard that Splunk has a great UX.
 Even our own engineers that live on the command line find this mindset natural.
 But Splunk was not our only inspiration, we also drew inspiration from Kusto and others.